7 SEO Needs You’re Not Considering in Your New Website Rollout

 Fall includes a lot of good meals, more specifically, Thanksgiving dinner.
 But, there’s another way you can “eat” this fall.
 Use the acronym “EAT” to create an amazing social media strategy.

-The first ingredient to a successful strategy is to have content that is engaging.
+The first ingredient to a successful strategy is to have engaging content.
 It makes your followers stop mid-scroll to “digest” your content.
 Engagement isn’t limited to the post itself.
 It can stem from your caption and your call-to-action.
 A great photo is only half of the equation.
 You have to have a compelling caption that drives your followers to take action whether it’s a comment, a visit to the link in your bio, or a follow request.
 Plus, the Instagram algorithm is biased towards posts with a higher level of engagement (likes and comments!)

 Organizations can benefit from a strong social media strategy, especially during the fall season.
 Don’t be tempted by the overly fall trends.
 At PHOS, we use different social media channels to make your organization stand out in a sea of competition.
 Put down the PSL and contact us to start telling a different, more meaningful story on your social media accounts.